The twenty-one-million copy bestselling novel and provocative feminist classic that changed the world when it was first published in 1977

 “With The Women’s Room, Marilyn French joined Simone de Beauvoir, Ralph Ellison, and that very small group of writers whose words spark a movement.” —Gloria Steinem

-Originally published in 1977, The Women’s Room was a novel that-for the first time-expressed the inner lives of women who left education and professional advancement behind to marry in the 1950s, only to find themselves adrift and unable to support themselves after divorce in the 1970s.
-Some became destitute, a few went insane.
+In the 1950s, many American women left education and professional advancement behind in order to marry, only to find themselves adrift and unable to support themselves after divorcing their husbands twenty years later.
+Some became destitute; a few went insane.
 But many went back to school in the heyday of the Women’s Liberation movement, and were swept up in the promise of equality for both sexes.

 Marilyn French (1929–2009) received her doctorate from Harvard University in 1972.
 She was a literary critic, and her articles and stories appeared in a wide range of journals and anthologies.
 French is the author of several books, including The War Against… More about Marilyn French

 “An experience not to be missed.” —San Francisco Chronicle

 “I kept forgetting it was fiction . . .
 [French’s] women pulse with life and individuality.” —The New York Times